 Yes.
 Three points are removed from a driving record for every 12 consecutive months a person drives (from the date of the last violation) without a violation, which results in points, license suspension or revocation.
 Once a driving record is reduced to zero and remains at zero points for 12 consecutive months, any further accumulation of points is treated as the first accumulation of points.

-- Will a traffic conviction effect my insurance rates?
+- Will a traffic conviction affect my insurance rates?

 Yes.
-Many insurance companies will raise your rates if you are conviceted of a traffic offense, have points assesed to your license or have your license suspended.
+Many insurance companies will raise your rates if you are conviceted of a traffic offense, have points assessed to your license or have your license suspended.

 Repko Law, LLC is here to help when you need us most.
 For immediate assistance, please contact us at 215-348-9500 to arrange an appointment.
 We are committed to returning our clients’ phone calls as promptly as possible.